 What is Free Trade Agreement?

-Free Trade Agreements (FTA) are conventions between friendly countries to reduce barriers for trade.
-The US, Mexico, and Canada are part of a trilateral agreement called USMCA (formerly NAFTA) which allows for duty free import and export within the 3 countries.
-A significant portion of the ingredients or parts of the goods must be manufactured in one of the countries party to the agreement.
-The rules that determine if the product can be considered made in on of the member countries are generally known as Rules of Origin and vary from agreement-to-agreement.
+A good example of FTA partnerships involving the United States is the USMCA (United States-Mexico-Canada) Agreement, which was formerly known as NAFTA.
+This is a trilateral agreement between the U.S., Mexico, and Canada, which allows for duty-free import and export within the three parties.
+A significant portion of the ingredients or parts of the goods must be manufactured in one of the three countries, according to the agreement.
+The rules that determine if the product can be considered made in one of the member countries are known as the “Rules of Origin” and vary from agreement-to-agreement.